 She has worked at Stepney City Farm,(London, UK), Randall’s Island Urban Farm, (New York, NY), Rise & Root Farm (Chester, NY) and counts herself incredibly lucky to have mentors in Larry Tse of Dig Acres, Kristyn Leach of Namu Farm, and Dan McManus of Common Hands Farm.

 This is Momo, our newest addition to the farm team.
-He is a one year old shar-pei pug mix.
+He is a two year old shar-pei pug mix.
 Momo has been integral to the success of the farm, ensuring that everyone is out of bed at dawn and he takes initiative on quality control.

 In his spare time, he can be found sniffing out the nearest treat or sunbathing in the clover patch.